 I am now at the stage where they are trying to find a medication that suits me and hopefully brings me out of this current flare.

-Currently, I take the following medication: 2g Sulfasalazine, 5mg Folic Acid, 200mg Hydroxychloroquine.
+Daily I take the following medication: 2g Sulfasalazine, 5mg Folic Acid, 200mg Hydroxychloroquine.
 Fridays I take the dreaded 20mg of Methotrexate!
 Why do I say dreaded… it makes me sick, very sick!

 Unfortunately for me, I am six months down the line, taking all the medications available on the NHS, and I still have inflammatory markers through the roof and pain that is unmanageable.